shijithpk/manifesto_work_2025_delhi/README.md

 (You can do two requests per minute to the API if you're in the free tier, change `time.sleep` to `30` seconds to be in line with free tier rate limits.)

-If you haven't already, install Google's package to access the Gemini API with `pip install google-genai` (You might need to `pip install python-dotenv` too).
+If you haven't already, install Google's package to access the Gemini API with `pip install google-genai` (You might need to `pip install python-dotenv` to access the 'GEMINI_API_KEY' in the .env file).

 Then to extract the text from say the bjp pdf, you can run [extract_pdf.py](code/extract_pdf.py).
 The script run took around 15 minutes for the BJP manifesto.